mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 Toby then decides he wants to add a new element to his game.
 He browses the list of game design patterns.
 There is a tension where he is hesitant about where to place code.
-Screen shot of the menu of choices.
+Screen shot of the menu of choices. -->

-### Description of the nested levels of activity via analysis of tools used.
+### Commentary on Vignette - including a brief description of the nested levels of activity

 <!-- REWRITE THE BELOW - CHANGE FOCUS TO TOOLS /RESOURCES -->